oguzhanf/clipsage/README.md

 ### Getting Started

 1. Download the latest release from the [Releases page](https://github.com/oguzhanf/clipsage/releases)
-2. Run the installer and follow the instructions
+2. Extract the ZIP file to any location
+3. Run ClipSage.App.exe
+4. The first time you run ClipSage, it will ask if you want to set up in a new location
-3. ClipSage will start automatically and appear in your system tray
+5. ClipSage will appear in your system tray
-4. Press Ctrl+Shift+V to access your clipboard history
+6. Press Ctrl+Shift+V to access your clipboard history

+### Portable Mode

+ClipSage is now a fully portable application:

+- Run it from any location, including USB drives
+- All data is stored in a "Cache" folder next to the executable
+- Create shortcuts during first run or manually later
+- No installation required

 ### Building from Source